oneapi-src/oneDPL/cmake/README.md

 - Macro `ONEDPL_USE_TBB_BACKEND` is set to `0` and `ONEDPL_USE_OPENMP_BACKEND` is set to `0` if serial backend is chosen.

 ### Using oneDPL package on Windows
-On windows, CMake requires some workarounds to use icx[-cl] and icpx successfully.
+On Windows, CMake requires some workarounds to use icx[-cl] and icpx successfully.
 A cmake package has been provided 'oneDPLWindowsIntelLLVM' to apply these required workarounds.
 We recommend using icx or icx-cl, as it requires fewer changes for proper usage.
 We also recommend updating to the most recent version of CMake, as they are actively improving support for Intel compilers (https://gitlab.kitware.com/cmake/cmake/-/issues/24314).
 To enable the workarounds, please add `find_package(oneDPLWindowsIntelLLVM)` to your cmake file before you call `project()`.
 If using oneDPL from source files, you must add oneDPL's cmake directory to your `CMAKE_PREFIX_PATH` to allow CMake to find `oneDPLWindowsIntelLLVM`.